One For The Road New Tracks For Traveling

 “Wild One” reveals more of what she can do both in the guitar riffs and her bassline.
 Her influences--Stevie Ray Vaughan” and even Jimi Hendrix--continue to reveal themselves as her signature sound solidifies in the slightly swampy “Livin’ Loud”.

-“Green Light” naturally keeps things moving complete with driving drums.
+“Green Light” naturally keeps things moving completely with driving drums.
 It’s followed by one of the best songs on the disc, “Rebel With A Cause”, which is a tuneful tribute inspired by the iconic actor.
 “The Real Thing” gets a bit funky with a track that is both new yet somehow retro and familiar.

 She slows it down a bit in the net number titled “Don’t Walk Away”.
 More importantly, she also reveals her relationship failings in a refreshing, self-reflective song.